The Corporate Immigration Review: Belgium

 If fast-track processing is not available, which is exceptional in typical corporate immigration matters, the question will arise as to whether employment in Belgium is a realistic option.
 Experience indicates that, when duly advised, the employer will realise that under these circumstances employing the individual in Belgium is not realistic within a reasonable time frame, if at all possible.

-There are four different types of work permits in Belgium, all of which require an application to be filed with the competent regional authorities:25
+There are five different types of work permits in Belgium, all of which require an application to be filed with the competent regional authorities:27

-- the single permit for an unlimited duration, for different jobs or employers, to be applied for by the employee;26
+- the single permit for an unlimited duration, for different jobs or employers, to be applied for by the employee;28

 - type B work permit, valid for a renewable period of less than 90 days for specific employment with a specific employer, to be applied for by the employer;

-In corporate immigration matters, almost all applications are for a type B work permit, a single permit for limited duration or a waiver from those permits.28
+In corporate immigration matters, almost all applications are for a type B work permit, a single permit for limited duration or a waiver from those permits.30

-In practice, this means that the employer (or a third party acting on its behalf) must prepare the application file, which is then submitted to the competent regional authorities.
-The supporting documents typically29 include:
+In practice, this means that the employer (or a third party acting on its behalf) must prepare the application file, which has then to be submitted online to the competent regional authorities.
+The supporting documents typically31 include: